Luismcs/springBootMicrosservicesPortalAPI/README.md

 # Spring Microservices Project

-This project is a Spring-based microservices architecture consisting of three microservices:
+This project is my first project developed using Spring Boot.
+It is a Spring-based microservices architecture consisting of three microservices:

 1. **Portal** - Acts as a proxy and delegates requests to the other two microservices.
 2. **UserAccountInfo** - Manages user account details.